-Review Criteria Questions Secretariat Comment at PIF (PFD)/Work Program Inclusion Secretariat Comment At CEO Endorsement(FSP)/Approval (MSP) UNIDO responses 3.
-Has the operational focal point endorsed the project?
-Endorsement letters are expected from DR Congo, Angola and Uganda.
-11/10: Package seems to be missing endorsement letters from Uganda and DRC.
-3 Jan2011: Endorsement letters from Uganda is awaited.
-4. Which GEF Strategic Objective/ Program does the project fit into?
-SP1 & 2 11/10: POPs Strategic Program 1, strengthening capacities for NIP development and implementation, and Strategic Program 2, partnering in investments for NIP implementation.
-In addition, the project will contribute to sound chemicals management and POPs use and release reduction objectives.
-5. Does the Agency have a comparative advantage for the project?
-Yes, UNEP will focus on aspects relating to policies, legislative and regulatory framework enforcement and global data collection, management and processing while UNIDO will focus on implementation at national and sub-regional level of issues of BAT/BEP, technology transfer and private sector investments and public-private partnerships. yes, UNEP will focus on policy, legislative and regulatory framework including data management, information sharing, and enforcement, while UNIDO will focus on sector-specific implementation using BAT/BEP approaches, technology transfer, public-private partnerships and innovative approaches.
-Resource 6.
-Is the proposed GEF Grant (including the Agency fee) within the resources available for (if appropriate): Availability The RAF allocation?
+Desires Caire 0 Secretariat Comment at Secretariat Comment At CEO UNIDO responses Review Criteria Questions PIF (PFD)/Work Program Inclusion Endorsement(FSP)/Approval (MSP) 4.
+Which GEF Strategic Objective/ Program does the project fit into?
+SP1 & 2 (MDI) 5.
+Does the Agency have a comparative advantage for the project?
+Yes, UNEP will focus on aspects relating to policies, legislative and regulatory framework enforcement and global data collection, management and processing while UNIDO will focus on implementation at national and sub-regional level of issues of BAT/BEP, technology transfer and private sector investments and public-private partnerships.
+Same as in PIF Resource Availability 6.
+Is the proposed GEF Grant (including the Agency fee) within the resources available for (if appropriate): The RAF allocation?
 The focal areas?
-Strategic objectives Strategic program?
-N/A N/A N/A N/A N/A N/A N/A N/A Project Design 7.
+Strategic objectives N/A N/A N/A N/A N/A Strategic program?
+N/A 7.
 Will the project deliver tangible global environmental benefits?
 It is expected that the proposed project will lead to the reduction of environmental and public health risks posed by POPs.
+Project Design 8.
+Is the global environmental benefit measurable?
+7/12/10: UNIDO: Given the project activities, including initiation of some BAT/BEP and alternative pesticides, it is likely that there will be tangible reductions in some POPs uses and releases.
+There should be sufficient understanding of the sectors to provide an indication of what reductions could be expected through the pilots, at least, to 5Jan11: It is expected that the waste prevention and recycling measures alone will reduce POPs emissions by at least 25% on the level mentioned in the NIPs.
+The above has been reflected under para #44 of the project document and reflected in the CEO endorsement document